 Kolleg St. Ludwig, Franciscan monastery in Vlodrop, Netherlands

-The monastery was founded in 1909 by Franciscan brothers from Saxony and served as a friary and boarding school until 1978.
-During this period, it educated thousands of male students.
+The monastery was founded in 1909 by Franciscan brothers from Saxony and functioned as a friary and boys' boarding school until 1978.
+After a period of vacancy, the Maharishi Foundation took over the property in 1984 and used it as a research campus.

 The community of curious travelers